3DInAction: Understanding Human Actions in 3D Point Clouds: Conclusions

 \section{Conclusions}

 We introduced the 3DinAction pipeline, a novel method for 3D point cloud action recognition.
 It showed that the creation of temporal patches is beneficial for finding informative spatio-temporal point representations.
-The proposed approach has demonstrated a performance boost over other SoTA methods.
+3DinAction has demonstrated a performance boost over SoTA methods.

 This work opens many interesting future directions of research.
-These include trying to learn the t-patch construction instead of the \textit{knn} selection, imposing stronger temporal structure based on preexisting knowledge and bias, and exploring using multimodal inputs with this representation (\eg RGB or text).
+These include trying to learn the t-patch construction instead of the \textit{knn} selection, imposing stronger temporal structure based on preexisting knowledge and bias (\eg sceneflow or tracking), and exploring using multimodal inputs with this representation (\eg RGB or text).

+{ {\bf Acknowledgement.} This project has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 893465.
+We also thank the Microsoft for Azure Credits and NVIDIA Academic Hardware Grant Program for providing high-speed A5000 GPU.}

 [

 \textbf{3DInAction: Understanding human actions from 3D point clouds} \\ Supplementary Material \\ ]